-Lumei Huang is the Mandarin-language teacher for our kindergarten and multi-age (grades 3 and 4) classrooms.
-She is a native of China.
-Ms. Huang holds a B.A. in law from Nanging University of Finance and Economics, where her minor was Chinese literature.
+Lumei Huang is our Mandarin-language teacher for our Kindergarten and 1st Grade classrooms.
+She has taught at VAIS for five years.
+She is from China and holds a B.A. in law from Nanging University of Finance and Economics, where her minor was Chinese literature.
 She received her MA in teaching and curriculum from Michigan State University in 2013.
-Prior to receiving her formal teacher certification, she providedChinese-language tutoring and taught Chinese language and culture in various school settings for several years.
+Prior to receiving her formal teacher certification, she provided Chinese-language tutoring and taught Chinese language and culture in various school settings for several years.
 Through her education and experiences in school settings, she realized her true passion is working with kids and helping them reach their full potential.

 Kay Lera is our English-language teacher for Kindergarten and 1st Grade classrooms.
 She has taught at VAIS for seven years and has a masters degree in Education.
 Previously, she served for 12 years as a classroom teacher in K-3 (all subjects), 5 years as a technology integration coach for educators teaching grades K-8 and one year as an elementary school librarian.
 Kay enjoys working with the VAIS learning community to make the Personalized Learning approach successful within our unique, learning environment.
 Ms. Lera believes that her classroom environment and its activities need to be safe, inviting, creative, thought provoking and structured.
 She looks forward to teaming with her students and their parents as they explore their hearts, their minds and the world!